OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-055.md

 ## Psalm 55:2

-> Give Your attention to me and answer me;
+> Turn Your ear to me and respond to me;
-> I am restless in my complaint and severely distracted,
+> I am unsettled in my complaint and greatly troubled,

 ## Psalm 55:3

-> Because of the voice of the enemy,
+> Due to the voice of the adversary,
-> Because of the pressure of the wicked;
+> Due to the oppression of the wicked;
-> For they bring down trouble upon me
+> For they heap trouble upon me
-> And in anger they hold a grudge against me.
+> And in anger they bear a grudge against me.

 ---

 ## Psalm 55:4

-> My heart is in anguish within me,
+> My heart is deeply pained within me,
-> And the terrors of death have fallen upon me.
+> And the terrors of death have seized me.

 ## Psalm 55:5

-> Fear and trembling come upon me,
+> Fear and trembling have beset me,
-> And horror has overwhelmed me.
+> And horror has engulfed me.

 ## Psalm 55:6

 > I said, “Oh, that I had wings like a dove!
-> I would fly away and be at rest.
+> I would fly away and find rest.

 ## Psalm 55:7

-> Behold, I would flee far away,
+> Behold, I would escape far away,
 > I would spend my night in the wilderness.

 > Selah

 ## Psalm 55:8

-> I would hurry to my place of refuge
+> I would hasten to my place of refuge
-> From the stormy wind and heavy gale.”
+> From the stormy wind and fierce gale.”

 ---

 ## Psalm 55:9

-> Confuse them, Lord, divide their tongues,
+> Confound them, Lord, divide their tongues,
-> For I have seen violence and strife in the city.
+> For I have witnessed violence and strife in the city.

 ## Psalm 55:10

-> Day and night they go around her upon her walls,
+> Day and night they encircle her upon her walls,
-> And evil and harm are in her midst.
+> And wrongdoing and harm are within her.

 ## Psalm 55:11

-> Destruction is in her midst;
+> Ruin is within her;
-> Oppression and deceit do not depart from her streets.
+> Oppression and deceit do not leave her streets.

 ---

 ## Psalm 55:12

-> For it is not an enemy who taunts me, then I could endure it;
+> For it is not an enemy who mocks me, then I could bear it;
-> Nor is it one who hates me who has exalted himself against me,
+> Nor is it one who despises me who has risen against me,
 > Then I could hide myself from him.

 ## Psalm 55:13

-> But it is you, a man my equal,
+> But it is you, a person my equal,
 > My companion and my confidant;

 ## Psalm 55:14

-> We who had sweet fellowship together,
+> We who shared sweet fellowship together,
-> Walked in the house of God among the commotion.
+> Walked in the house of God among the throng.

 ---

 ## Psalm 55:15

-> May death come deceitfully upon them;
+> May death come upon them unexpectedly;
-> May they go down alive to Sheol,
+> May they descend alive to Sheol,
-> For evil is in their dwelling, in their midst.
+> For wickedness is in their dwelling, among them.

 ---

 ## Psalm 55:16

-> As for me, I shall call upon God,
+> As for me, I will call upon God,
-> And the Lord will save me.
+> And the Lord will deliver me.

 ## Psalm 55:17

-> Evening and morning and at noon, I will complain and moan,
+> Evening and morning and at noon, I will lament and groan,
 > And He will hear my voice.

 ## Psalm 55:18

-> He will redeem my soul in peace from the battle against me,
+> He will rescue my soul in peace from the battle against me,
-> For they are many who are aggressive toward me.
+> For many are those who oppose me.

 ## Psalm 55:19

-> God will hear and humiliate them—
+> God will hear and humble them—
 > Even the one who sits enthroned from ancient times—
 > _Selah_
 > Because they do not change,